Back to Articles

 Penetration Testing

-Updated Oct 25, 2025
+Updated Nov 5, 2025

-Here's a sobering thought: every 39 seconds, someone's system gets attacked.
+Every 39 seconds, someone's system gets attacked.
 While you can't prevent every attack, you can make sure your systems are as secure as possible before attackers find them.

 Penetration testing is like hiring ethical hackers to break into your own systems before the bad guys do.
 It's not about finding every possible vulnerability.
 It's about understanding your real-world security posture and fixing the issues that matter most.

-If you're considering penetration testing for the first time, or looking to improve your existing program, you'll understand what to expect and how to get the most value from your investment.
+If you're new to penetration testing or looking to improve your existing program, this guide covers what to expect and how to get the most value from your investment.
+It shows you how to scope tests effectively, what questions to ask potential vendors, and how to turn test results into actionable security improvements.

 Quick Start: When to Use Penetration Testing